r-scibo/Programming-projects-BAI/README.md

 # Programming-projects-BAI
-Series of project for Advanced Programming and Optimization -BAI
+Series of project for Advanced Programming and Optimization, class 30553, BAI at Bocconi.